firefly-iii/firefly-iii/.github/pull_request_template.md

 Before you create a new PR, please consider:

 1) Pull requests for the MAIN branch will be closed.
-2) We cannot accept pull requests to add new currencies.
-3) DO NOT include translations in your PR.
+2) DO NOT include translations in your PR.
 Only English US sentences.

 Thanks.
 -->